cbib/dypfish/README.md

 ```

-The `analysis config` file  should be located located in the same folder as the python analysis script.
+The `analysis configuration` file  should be located located in the same folder as the python analysis script.
 This file is used to provide the parameters for the analysis scripts.
+An example of an `analysis confguration` file is provided in the src/tests directory, `test_config.json`, and covers the needs of unit testing.

 Here is a example (`degree_of_clustering analysis` json analysis configuration file):
 ```
 {
   "PNG_IMAGES_MIME_TYPE": "image/png",